 Re-admission Application Form

 Students currently studying for a taught course at Oxford and applying to carry on to a research programme with no break in their study can apply for re-admission using Student Self Service.
 You will receive an authorisation code at the appropriate re-admission application period, in order to submit your application, fee free.
 If you submitted an online application when you applied to Oxford, provided that you use the same login details, the readmission form will be populated with your details.
-Eligible readmission candidates are; any MSt, MSc, MPhil, MFA, BPhil or MTh, BCL and Magister Juris students who wish to progress to the MPhil in Law.
+Eligible readmission candidates are; any MSt, MSc, MPhil, MPP, MFA, BPhil or MTh, BCL and Magister Juris students who wish to progress to the MPhil in Law.
 Candidates for the Said Business Schools DPhil in Management Studies or the DPhil in Financial Economics should apply using the application form available from the SBS website.
 The readmission form is also used to apply for University scholarships so you must ensure that you submit your readmission form in time for the scholarship deadlines.

 Viewing your Academic & Assessment ResultsYou will be able to view your academic and assessment history including details of previous courses, completion dates and degree awarded, current course assessment results (examination papers and/or submissions) and result for the year (if applicable).
 If you are completing your studies you will also be able to view your final classification on this page.

 If you are full-time graduate student spending more than two weeks overseas for study you are asked to update your Student Self Service with details of your overseas study placements/experiences.
 Overseas placements may include field trips, laboratory work, library work, visits to other universities, research, or the writing up of a dissertation or thesis.
 You should only provide details of placements or activities that contribute towards your course (e.g. their dissertation, thesis, or research/study for other course components).
 You can enter more than one placement, and may return and edit placement details at a later date.